gingeleski/lifars.com/README.md

 # Lifars.com Redesign

+**UPDATE: In the summer of 2015, I redid the LIFARS site for real.
+As of 4/2/2016, what's at [LIFARS.com](https://lifars.com) is mostly my work.
+I am a proud Wordpress dad.**

 This is a new take on [the Lifars LLC website](https://lifars.com).
 My issues with their present site, at the time of this redesign, are that it looks fairly outdated and is not responsive.
 [The blog portion](http://blog.lifars.com) at